facebook/react-native/docs/native-modules-android.md

 ### Argument Types

-The following argument types are supported for methods annotated with `@ReactMethod` and they directly map to their JavaScript equivalents
+The following argument types are supported for methods annotated with `@ReactMethod` and as arguments to callbacks.
+They directly map to their JavaScript equivalents

 ```
 Boolean -> Bool